softmagnet/tp/docs/DeveloperGuide.md

    `Location`.
 2. The parser checks if the user has inputted valid value for these 4 parameter.
 3. These 4 parameters and a new empty`StudentNameList` are then used to create a new `TuitionClass` to be passed into a new `AddClassCommand(TuitionClass)` as an argument.
-   4.This command is then executed and the new `TuitionClass` is added into the `Model` and into the `UniqueClassList`, where further checks are done to ensure that there is no overlapping timing between the new `TuitionClass` that is to be added and other already existing `TuitionClass`es in the list, as TimesTable is made for a single user and thus designed to not allow overlapping `TuitionClass`es
+4. This command is then executed and the new `TuitionClass` is added into the `Model` and into the `UniqueClassList`, where further checks are done to ensure that there is no overlapping timing between the new `TuitionClass` that is to be added and other already existing `TuitionClass`es in the list, as TimesTable is made for a single user and thus designed to not allow overlapping `TuitionClass`es